geersch/nestjs-getting-started/docs/07-exception-filters.md

 }
 ```

-We can also write our own custom exception filters to deal with custom exceptions.
-These cusom exception filters can be configured in our NestJS application to deal with these errors.
+We can also write custom exception filters to deal with custom exceptions.
+These custom exception filters can be configured in our NestJS application to deal with these errors.
 We can then translate them into a friendlier response.

 ## Catching Custom Exceptions with Filters